CrowdStrike/falconpy/.github/pull_request_template.md

 + Details of new features and functionality should be listed here

 ## Issues resolved
-+ Bug fix: Bugs should be listed explicitly.
++ Bug fix: Bugs should be listed individually.
 Please link your PR to any related issues so that they are triaged properly.
 Add a link to this line to the issue.
 + BE EXPLICIT in what you are resolving

 ## Other